Eurocc-Italy/dl_tui/README.md

 ### High-performance analytics

-The library enables high-performance analytics on the Data Lake files via the `dl_tui query` action.
+The library enables high-performance analytics on the Data Lake files via the `dl_tui --query` action.
 The TUI will fetch the list of files matching the given SQL query and will run either a user-provided Python script or a Docker/Singularity container on these files.
 The results will be uploaded to the Data Lake and made available for download.

 #### Python